-Questions regarding the personnel:
+a) Questions regarding the personnel:

-- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How extensive is the applicable education and experience of the personnel designated to work on the project? - 4) How well do the personnel designated to work on the project meet the desired experience described in §4.11?
+- 1. Do the individuals assigned to the project have experience on similar projects? - 2.
+Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3.
+How extensive is the applicable education and experience of the personnel designated to work on the project?

-Questions regarding the firm:
+b) Questions regarding the firm and subcontractor (if used):

-- 5) How well has the firm demonstrated experience in completing similar projects on time and within budget? - 6) How successful is the general history of the firm regarding timely and successful completion of projects? - 7) Has the firm provided letters of reference from previous clients? - 8) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+- 1. How well has the firm demonstrated experience in completing similar projects on time and within budget? - 2.
+How successful is the general history of the firm regarding timely and successful completion of projects? - 3.
+Has the firm provided letters of reference from previous clients? - 4.
+If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?